gturri/dokuJClient/README.md

 Documentation
 ============

-To build documentation you must have doxygen installed and run it at the root of the repo:
+To build documentation you must have doxygen installed and run at the root of the repo:

-    doxygen
+    cd scripts
+    ./doxygen.sh

 You may also directly [browse it](http://turri.fr/dokujclient/doc) online.